Superheavy quasi-stable strings and walls bounded by strings in the light of NANOGrav 15 year data

-The string network starts forming loops through inter-commuting at a time $t_F$ after horizon re-entry of the string network.
-This network behaves like the stable one before the horizon re-entry of the monopoles at time $t_M$ for the quasi-stable strings, and before $R_c=\mu/\sigma$ ($\sigma$ is the wall tension) for the string-wall network.
-After $t_{\rm fin} = t_M$, there will be contribution from the loops formed earlier and the monopole-antimonopole system connected by string ($MS\bar{M}$) segments present within the particle horizon.
-On the other hand, the WBS structures larger than $R_c$ will collapse and therefore, loops of size less than $R_c$ formed before time $t_{\rm fin}=R_c$ contribute to the gravitational waves after $R_c$.
-In both cases, the network disappears after a time scale $\sim t_{\rm fin}/\Gamma G\mu$ ($\Gamma\sim 10^2$), and alleviate the bound from CMB anisotropy \cite{Planck:2013mgr,Charnock:2016nzm}.
+The strings start forming loops through inter-commuting after the horizon reentry of the string network at a time $t_F$.
+This network behaves like a network of stable strings before the horizon reentry of the monopoles at time $t_M$ for the QSS, and before the time $R_c=\mu/\sigma$ ($\sigma$ is the wall tension) for the string-wall network.
+After $t_{\rm fin} = t_M$, there will be contribution from the loops formed earlier and the monopole-antimonopole pairs connected by string segments ($MS\bar{M}$) present within the particle horizon.
+On the other hand, WBS structures larger than $R_c$ will collapse and, therefore, only loops of size less than $R_c$ formed before the time $t_{\rm fin}=R_c$ contribute to the gravitational waves after $R_c$.
+In both cases, the network disappears after a time scale $\sim$ $t_{\rm fin}/\Gamma G\mu$ ($\Gamma\sim 10^2$) \cite{Vilenkin:1982ks,Vachaspati:1984gt,Vilenkin:2000jqa} and the bound from the cosmic microwave background anisotropy \cite{Planck:2013mgr,Charnock:2016nzm} is alleviated.

-Figs.~\ref{fig:GWs-QSS} and \ref{fig:GWs-DWS} show the gravitational wave backgrounds from the quasi-stable and the walls bounded by strings structures for superheavy strings with $G\mu = 10^{-6}$, $t_M=10^2$ sec and $v_{\rm DW}=10^2$ GeV, respectively.
-We follow the prescription in Ref.~\cite{Lazarides:2022jgr} to compute the gravitational wave spectra from the quasi-stable strings.
+We follow the prescription in Ref.~\cite{Lazarides:2022jgr} to compute the gravitational wave spectra from the QSS, and take into account that the monopoles do not carry Coulomb magnetic flux.
 The gravitational wave background from the WBS network is computed following Refs.~\cite{Dunsky:2021tih,Maji:2023fba}.

-A thorough Bayesian analysis of these two models using the NANOGrav data is beyond the scope of this paper.
-Instead, we discuss the compatibility of these string networks with the data by comparing with the $3\sigma$ contour of the amplitude of the characteristic strain ($A$) with the spectral index ($\gamma$) derived from the data \cite{NANOGrav:2023gor}.
-We fit the gravitational wave spectra from the string networks with the power-law given by
+The gravitational wave background from the string loops is the sum of the contributions from all the normal modes: